jarvisteach/appJar/docs/mkdocs/docs/pythonDnD.md

 * `.set XXX DragFunction(name, [startDragFunction, stopDragFunction]`)
     Set functions to call when the mouse button is dragged from the named widget, or released over any widget.
-    The first function will be called when the mouse is initially draged.
+    The first function will be called when the mouse is initially dragged.
     The second function will be called when the mouse is released.

 ```python